cubahno/connexions/README.md

 ## Features
 - Using upstream services with circuit breaker
-- Randomized response contents, allowing you to redefine the response for any path in a locale of your choice if upstream service is not defined or not available
+- Randomized response contents, allowing you to redefine the response for any path
 - Modify response contents on the fly by providing custom function callbacks
 - Mimic error responses and status codes
 - Configurable latency in responses